wrjodjana/obsidian-vault/interview/company specific interviews/extrahop networks/longest palindromic substring.md

 	c.
 Case sensitivity,  ASCII values?
 2. Explain approach
 	a.
 Brute force: check every possible substring to see if its a palindrome, which would take $O(n^3)$ - $O(n^2)$ substrings, each taking $O(n)$
 	b.
-Optimal approach:  Go through every value in the array, then use this as a center to expand outward and check for either the outward
+Optimal approach:  Go through every value in the array, then use this as a center to expand outward and check for either the outward values going out of bounds or not a palindrome.
+There is also going to be two cases where the palindromes can have odd lengths (where center is 1 character) and palindromes that can have even lengths (where center is 2 characters)